 I was convicted there and then of my rebellion and knew I had an eternal choice to make.
 I knew my life had come to this point in time, where I was standing at a precipice.
 I was either going to choose myself and be separated from God forever, or I was going to call upon His grace, to receive forgiveness and reconciliation by surrendering all of myself once and for all.

-Shortly after I went and bought my own bible and began going to church.
+Shortly after that night I went to a shop and bought my own bible and began going to church.
 My whole life changed.
-I gave up teaching performing arts as my eyes were opened to how sin had infiltrated my own life and the lives of others.
+I gave up teaching performing arts as my eyes were opened to how sin had infiltrated my own life in so many ways, and the lives of others.
 So many good gifts from God are ruined by sin and dance when it becomes secular is no exception.
-I knew however that nothing would be wasted, and that I must use the decade of experience and skill of working with young people for God’s glory and Kingdom.
+I knew however that nothing would be wasted, and that I must use the past decade of experience and skill of working with young people now for God’s glory and Kingdom.

 My two biggest fears were, Jesus coming back and not being saved and my marriage ending.
 Jesus took both of these fears and dealt with them.

 After repenting and committing to Jesus I don’t think I've ever woken up during the night in panic again.
-I still battled with anxiety, and sometime still do, but it’s not been the same.
+I still battled with anxiety, and sometimes I still do, but it’s not been the same.
 The second fear, Jesus dealt with so lovingly and gently, after I’d been a committed Christian for around seven years.
 I became single.
 I lost my marriage and it pretty much happened over night.
 At the time I knew things weren’t good, they hadn’t been very good for around 2 years, but I still didn’t see it coming.
-You see, after I had been saved we’d had a much healthier marriage for around 5 years.
-I remember when we lived in Echuca I saw my ex harden his heart to a gospel message one day, and it wasn’t much longer after then that he left.
+You see, after I had been saved we began having a much healthier marriage as I no longer desired to fight.
+Our marriage was the best it had ever been and this lasted around 5 years.
+Things between us however began to decline when one day I confessed to him sins I committed before we married, when I was around 19-21years old.
+We worked through it, but I also know it was challenging for my ex as he knew I had really changed and he hadn't.
+He became very unsupportive and hard towards me.
+The crunch came near the end of 2011.
+I remember we lived in Echuca, and I saw my ex harden his heart to a video gospel message one day; it wasn’t much longer after that, that he left.
+I found out around 7 months later he had been with someone else for quite some time while still being with me.
+I was absolutely gutted.

 Yet Jesus was with me through the pain and tears.
 I felt Him so close.
 It was a really challenging time, but He took me on a journey of regaining confidence and learning whom He had made me to be as His daughter.
 I knew I couldn’t control my ex, but for the first time in my life as a single person, committed to Christ, I knew I could make my own healthy choices.
-I was determined to do things differently, and I had a reservoir of amazing second chances He’d already given me over the previous seven years to focus upon.
+I was determined to do things differently, compared to when I was a young adult.
+Plus I had a reservoir of amazing second chances He’d already given me over the previous seven years to focus upon.

 I didn’t get angry at God.
 I gave Him my tears.
-I loved my children to the best of my ability, and I picked my study back up at the beginning of 2013 that I had taken a break from.
+I loved my children to the best of my ability.
+I picked my study back up at the beginning of 2013 that I had taken a break from.
 I took up art, began blogging, and later the guitar and Christian songwriting.
 During this time I had a number of close people in my life pass away.
-It was tough but The Lord was faithful through it all.
+It was tough and lonely at times, but The Lord was faithful through it all.
 I had His love and the support of my family and church.
 I was also incredibly blessed to have witnessed my youngest brother also commit his life to Christ.

 At the end of 2015 when finishing my degree, I knew The Lord was asking me to 'let go' and trust Him for the future He had planned for me.
 It was challenging as a single mother, but I took a step of faith and gained employment for a church in Adelaide.
 I worked there for a year in a dual position of Children’s/Family Pastor and school chaplain.
 Then The Lord opened a door for the boys and I to return back to Victoria.
 Around seven months ago I began working in 3 state schools for Access Ministries as a full-time school chaplain.
 I wasn’t long back in Victoria when I met Richard.